Property QT of relatively hierarchically hyperbolic groups

 It is known that $(\F_U,\s_U)$, $(\E_U,\s_U^\orth)$ are both relatively hierarchically hyperbolic.
 By definition of $\F_U$, $\E_U$ and $\pr_U$, there are natural retractions from $\X$ to these subspaces.
 We call such a map a \emph{gate map}.
 Take $\F_U$ for example.
 We denote the gate map to $\F_U$ by $\g_{\F_U}$.
-Note that $\pi_V(\F_U)\subset \C V$ is quasi-convex since $\pi_V(\F_U)$ is coarsely $\pi_V(\X)$.
-Furthermore, for all $x\in\X$ and all $V\in\s$ such that $\C V$ is hyperbolic, $\pi_V(\g_{\F_U}(x))$ uniformly coarsely coincides with the closest point projection of $\pi_V(x)$ to $\pi_V(\F_U)$.
-In fact, gate maps can be defined for all ``hierarchically quasi-convex'' subspaces, which is a larger class of subspaces of relative HHSes (see \cite[\S 5]{BHS19} for HHSes).
+For all $x\in\X$ and all $V\in\s$ such that $\C V$ is hyperbolic, $\pi_V(\g_{\F_U}(x))$ uniformly coarsely coincides with the closest point projection of $\pi_V(x)$ to the quasi-convex subset $\pi_V(\F_U)$.
+In fact, gate maps can be defined for all ``hierarchically quasi-convex'' subspaces, which form a larger class of subspaces of relative HHSes (see \cite[\S 5]{BHS19} for HHSes).

 For any (relative) HHS $(\X,\s)$, an automorphism is roughly speaking a bijection from $(\X,\s)$ to itself that preserves its (relative) HHS structure \cite[\S 1G]{BHS19}.
-All automorphisms of $(\X,\s)$ form a group $\Aut(\s)$, which we call the \emph{automorphism group} of $(\X,\s)$.
+The automorphisms of $(\X,\s)$ form a group $\aut(\s)$, which we call the \emph{automorphism group} of $(\X,\s)$.

-\begin{defn}[(Relatively) hierarchically hyperbolic groups] A finitely generated group $G$ is \emph{(relatively) hierarchically hyperbolic} if there exists a (relatively) hierarchically hyperbolic space $(\X,\s)$ and an action $G\to\Aut(\s)$ such that the action $G\curvearrowright X$ is metrically proper and cobounded, and such that the induced action on $\s$ is cofinite. \end{defn}
+\begin{defn}[(Relatively) hierarchically hyperbolic groups] A finitely generated group $G$ is \emph{(relatively) hierarchically hyperbolic} if there exists a (relatively) hierarchically hyperbolic space $(\X,\s)$ and an action $G\to\aut(\s)$ such that the action $G\curvearrowright X$ is metrically proper and cobounded, and such that the induced action on $\s$ is cofinite. \end{defn}

 Note that if $G$ is (relatively) hierarchically hyperbolic by virtue of its action on the (relatively) hierarchically hyperbolic space $(\X,\s)$, then $(G,\s)$ is a (relatively) hierarchically hyperbolic structure with respect to any word-metric on $G$.